Le Muse'e d'Art Du Togo Love

 to deepen the mystery!
 28x28 in.

 241. Father Alberto visited so often that we began to question

 his vows.
 28x28

-The following works by Togo classified as "The Museum Series" belong to the collection of Dan Bianchi who began gathering these in the early 1990's.
-Each work is a singular edition, hand-painted on a computer, printed and stretched on canvas, signed, numbered and stamped by the artist.
-Togo is notorious for not having dated any of his works, but we can assume that all of these were created between 1990-2019.
-Currently, he is still at work on this series which he considers his major contribution to the world of Art.
-Often, some pictures from his other series are incorporated into these as paintings hanging in Le Muse'e d'Art Du Togo Love.
+The following works by Togo classified as "The Museum Series" belong to the collection of Dan Bianchi who began acquiring these in the mid 2000's.
+Each singular work is composed of special inks and acrylic paint on canvas, signed, dated and stamped by the artist.
+Currently, Togo is still at work on this series which he considers his major contribution to the world of Art.
+Often, some pictures from his other series are incorporated into these as paintings hanging within Le Muse'e d'Art Du Togo Love.
 All works are now for sale or exhibition.
 Inquiries: [email protected]